 - Journey NPS data is embedded within the BT board level.

-- CX improvement plans built from insights.
+- CX improvement plans are built from insights.

-- Aligning to the new organisation design.
+- Aligning to the new organization design.

-After lunch, the first session was a Zinklar-led presentation with Sara Green from Bahlsen titled staying ahead of change: How to lead the transition to real-time insights.
+After lunch, the first session at Quirks Event was a Zinklar-led presentation with Sara Green from Bahlsen titled staying ahead of change: How to lead the transition to real-time insights.
 Sara kicked the session off by reminding the audience how great it is to be in a face-to-face environment.
 The discussion moved on to the change over the past two years.
 Sara told the audience that the retail market’s transformation and the speed at which everything has to be delivered are a key priority, with every insight needing to find its way onto the P&L.

 Sara Green used the Zinklar platform during her time at Hovis and now uses the platform in her more recent role with Bahlsen.
 She explained that Zinklar is an excellent platform for providing fast answers to questions impacting core success metrics.
 Within a day of receiving a specific requirement, she can use the Zinklar Insights platform to put a study in the field and analyze the results by the evening.